HumanCellAtlas/upload-service/README.md

 ### upload-queue

-A SQS that recieves messages on S3 ObjectCreated events and then triggers the upload checksum lambda function
+A SQS that receives messages on S3 ObjectCreated events and then triggers the upload checksum lambda function

 ### upload-checksum-daemon

-Is an lambda function triggered by SQS events that computes checksums for uploaded files.
+Is a lambda function triggered by SQS events that computes checksums for uploaded files.

 ### Validation Batch Service